CannerCMS/docs.canner.io/docs/schema-data-type-tags.md

 <json keyName="info" />
 ```

-This type is useful when you actually don't know what the type is, for examples, if you have a field with dynamic feilds in it, the data might be
+This type is useful when you actually don't know what the type is, for examples, if you have a field with dynamic fields in it, the data might be
 ```
 {
   key1: 'haha'